The simulation scalability problem: why behavioral verification falls short

 A moderately complex industrial design might contain fifty to a hundred distinct subcircuits that could benefit from at least basic operating point verification.
 If each simulation setup takes an average of thirty minutes, including model verification, configuration, execution, and results interpretation, comprehensive coverage would require twenty-five to fifty engineering hours.
 That is a full week of a senior engineer's time, devoted entirely to simulation setup and analysis, on a single project.

-In an environment where that same engineer is likely juggling two or three concurrent projects, managing component sourcing issues, responding to layout questions, attending design reviews, and facing a fabrication deadline, allocating a full week exclusively to simulation is a budget decision that most project schedules simply cannot accommodate [9].
-Industry research consistently finds that the majority of new product design projects already incur added costs and time delays [10], suggesting that project schedules are strained before any additional simulation effort is even considered.
+In an environment where that same engineer is likely juggling two or three concurrent projects, managing component sourcing issues, responding to layout questions, attending design reviews, and facing a fabrication deadline, allocating a full week exclusively to simulation is a budget decision that most project schedules simply cannot accommodate [10].
+The result is predictable and consistent across the industry.
+Engineers simulate a handful of circuits they judge to be most critical, and they accept the residual risk on everything else.

 The coverage gap in practice

-The compounding effect of these barriers produces a predictable coverage pattern across the industry: most circuits in a typical design never get simulated at all.
+The compounding effect of these five barriers produces a predictable coverage pattern across the industry: most circuits in a typical design never get simulated at all.

 Published data on what fraction of a typical PCB design actually receives simulation coverage is scarce, because most organizations do not track this metric.
 But the pattern is consistent enough in industry practice to describe with confidence: engineers simulate the circuits they are least confident about.
 A new power supply topology, an unfamiliar sensor interface, a circuit operating near the limits of component ratings.
 These get simulated because the risk is visible and the engineer feels uncertain.